History of clothing and textiles: Looms

+large textiles produced on the warp-weighted loom can be identified by their starting border.

 Preservation

 Knowledge of cultures varies greatly with the climatic conditions to which archeological deposits are exposed; the Middle East, South America and the arid fringes of China have provided many very early samples in good condition, along with textile impressions in clay, and graphic portrayals.
-In northern Eurasia, peat bogs, rock salt mines, oak coffins, and permafrost also preserved textiles, with whole Neolithic garments surviving, Some of the most famous are those associated with Ötzi ("the Iceman"), along with artifacts associated with textile production.
+In northern Eurasia, peat bogs, rock salt mines, oak coffins, and permafrost also preserved textiles, with whole Neolithic garments surviving, some of the most famous are those associated with Ötzi ("the Iceman"), along with artifacts associated with textile production.
 Early development of textiles in the Indian subcontinent, sub-Saharan Africa and other moist parts of the world remains unclear.

 Textile trade in the ancient world

 Throughout the Neolithic and Bronze Ages, the fertile grounds of the Eurasian Steppe provided a setting for a network of nomadic communities to develop and interact.
 The Steppe Route has always connected regions of the Asian continent with trade and transmission of culture, including clothing.

 Around 114 B.C., the Han dynasty, initiated the Silk Road trade route.
 Geographically, the Silk Road or Silk Route is an interconnected series of ancient trade routes between Chang'an (today's Xi'an) in China, with Asia Minor and the Mediterranean extending over 8000 km on land and sea.
 Trade on the Silk Road was a significant factor in the development of the great civilizations of China, Egypt, Mesopotamia, Persia, the Indian subcontinent, and Rome, and helped to lay the foundations for the modern world.
 The exchange of luxury textiles was predominant on the Silk Road, which linked traders, merchants, pilgrims, monks, soldiers, nomads and urban dwellers from China to the Mediterranean Sea during various periods.